Religion of the Shang dynasty: Sacrificial names

-The inscriptions contain a rich sacrificial vocabulary.
-It includes terms such as 'females', 'dependent women', and 'servants', all of which referred to objects of sacrifice.
-Another term observed in inscriptions is 'minor servants', indicating that the Shang even sacrificed minor officers.
+The oracle bone inscriptions contain a rich sacrificial vocabulary.
+Numerous terms distinguished victims of sacrifice, such as 'females', 'dependent women', and 'servants', and 'minor servants', indicating that the Shang even sacrificed minor officers.

-Shang texts refer to methods of sacrifice, including dou (豆), which refers to methods for the sacrificial killing of humans in bronze vessels, shan (刪) denoting single human sacrifice, or shi (氏) referring to ritualised offering at temples.
-Inscriptions also name sacrifices such as liao (燎; lit. 'burning'), mao (卯; lit. 'splitting'), chen (沉; lit. 'drowning'), and da yu (大禦; lit. 'great exorcism'), which all fall within the group of exorcist sacrifices conducted to counteract negative forces.
-Particularly, the Shang ritual verb yong (用) continued to be used in classical texts where the phrase yongren (用人) was employed to refer to human sacrifice.
+Shang texts refer to methods of sacrifice, including dou (豆), the killing of humans in bronze vessels, shan (刪) denoting single human sacrifice, or shi (氏) referring to ritualised offering at temples.
+Distinct terms including liao (燎; lit. 'burning'), mao (卯; lit. 'splitting'), chen (沉; lit. 'drowning'), and da yu (大禦; lit. 'great exorcism') all fall into the group of exorcist sacrifices conducted to counteract negative forces.
+Particularly, the term yong (用) continued to be used in classical texts as yongren (用人), referring to human sacrifice.